KenKundert/nestedtext/doc/techniques.rst

      'webmaster_email': 'admin@example.com'}

-See the :ref:`PostMortem <postmortem example>` example for a more flexible approach to validating with *Voluptuous*.
+See the :ref:`PostMortem <postmortem example>` example for a more flexible approach to validating using validating functions with *Voluptuous*.

 .. _pydantic example: